 Scale for Discovering and Analyzing Mistakes in Phase Entrance Methods and Phase Experiences Indirect method Becoming consciousness while dreaming method Direct method 1 Have an attempt upon awakening Have a firm intention Have lapses in consciousness 2 Have any technique work when alternating through techniques (already in the phase!)
 Have a dip into sleep Have a deep lapse in consciousness (already in the phase!)
 3 Have a separation Have an episode of consciousness while dreaming (already in the phase!)
-Have a separation 4 Have a deepening of the phase 5 Have a plan of action realized 6 Have a phase maintained for a long time 7 Have a secondary exit from the body
+4 Have a deepening of the phase 5 Have a plan of action realized 6 Have a phase maintained for a long time 7 Have a secondary exit from the body In case of problems entering the phase or controlling it, steps